jbiatek/BSGRulebook/rulebook.md

 The human fleet normally jumps by either activating the "FTL Control" location on Galactica, or having the fleet token reach "Auto-Jump".

-When "FTL Control" is used to jump, the current player (not the player who activated "FTL Control") must first roll a die, and on a 6 or lower, the population indicated by the current Jump Preparation space is lost (either -3 or -1).
+When "FTL Control" is used to jump, the *current player* must first roll a die, and on a 6 or lower, the population indicated by the current Jump Preparation space is lost (either -3 or -1).
 After this is finished, the jump can begin.

 The procedure for jumping is:

 1. If the Demetrius is present, follow the instructions on the Active Mission space.
 1. All ships on the game board are removed and returned to their respective pile, the Reserves, etc. unless otherwise specified.
 Pilots who were flying ships move to the Hanger Deck.
 Centurions are *not* removed.
     - With the Cylon Fleet board, do *not* remove civilian ships, and Cylon ships do not go back to their piles, instead they are moved to the respective space area on the Cylon Fleet board.
-Basestar damage tokens are removed and returned to the unused pile.
+Basestars do not carry their damage tokens with them to the Cylon Fleet board, so return any damage tokens to the unused pile.
     - Pilots of assault raptors may choose to remain in space during this step.
 The current player may choose to keep unmanned assault raptors in space during this step.
-1. The Admiral draws 2 Destination cards, chooses 1, and places the other on the bottom of the Destination deck.
+1. The Admiral draws 2 Destination cards, chooses 1, and places the other on the bottom of the Destination deck without revealing it.
+The Admiral may not discuss these cards with other players.
 1. Follow the instructions on the chosen Destination card.
 1. If the Objective card specifies something that happens at this new distance, resolve that event completely.
 1. Reset the Jump Preparation track to the start.